MaxHalford/eaopt/docs/contributing.md

 ## Genetic operators

 There are many genetic operators yet to be implemented.
 Feel free to send pull requests with your implementations.
-The only requirements are that the genetic operator respects the existing [naming convention](#naming-convention) and includes a test in the corresponding `*_test.go` file.
+The only requirements are that the implementation respects the existing [naming convention](#naming-convention) and includes a test in the corresponding `*_test.go` file.

-## Roadmap
+## Ideas

-- Tidy tests
-- Statistics
+- Implement analysis tools to track the performance of the GAs
-- Benchmarking vs other libraries
+- Benchmark against other libraries
-- Profiling
-- Implement more genetic operators
-- More examples
-- Possibility to add manual heuristics
-- Add different stopping criterions
+- Add more example usage
-- Count evaluations

 ## Code style

 ### Guidelines

 - Keep names short
-- Aim for 80 characters per line
+- Aim for 100 characters per line

 ### Variable declaration